codingupastorm/codingupastorm.github.io/_posts/2020-05-04-executing-rust-from-csharp.md

 layout:     post
 title:      Executing Rust from C#
 date:       2020-05-04
-summary:    How to execute Rust code from a C# application.
+summary:    How to execute Rust code from a C# application (and is it faster?!)
 categories:
 ---